feO2x/Light.GuardClauses/README.md

 ## Conditional Compilation

 The methods of Light.GuardClauses are marked with the [ConditionalAttribute](https://msdn.microsoft.com/en-us/library/system.diagnostics.conditionalattribute(v=vs.110).aspx) so that you can include or exclude the calls to these methods when you build your project.
-To do that, go to the Build tab in the project properties and define the compilation symbol "COMPILE_ASSERTIONS" so that calls to Light.GuardClauses methods are included.
+To exclude the calls to the Light.GuardClauses methods, go to the Build tab in the project properties and remove the compilation symbol "COMPILE_ASSERTIONS".
+By default, this symbol is set when you install Light.GuardClauses via NuGet.

 ![Activating assertion compilation](/Images/compile_assertions.png)